 At the beginning of this week, Jennifer Slegg pointed out that Google seems to be testing a new card-style layout for search results.
 This new format pushes down the local 3-pack under four different AdWords ads and features a reel of the top three news stories before displaying the local 3-pack results and then organic listings.
 Google has always experimented with the SERPs, but throughout the past year, local has been an increasing focus for the search engine giant, and there are sure to be plenty more changes coming in 2017.
 Here are some ways we see Google SERPs changing in 2017, and a few tips on how to prepare.

-In 2016, Google has made some major changes to its algorithm, many of them surrounding local-mobile search.
+Google SERPs Changes In 2016, Google has made some major changes to its algorithm, many of them surrounding local-mobile search.
 From several Google My Business (GMB) API-related updates, to its new mobile-first indexing and Map Maker retirement, Google has been busy molding the SERPs into a local-mobile user’s paradise.
 With such a large majority of all internet traffic coming from mobile and local “near me” searches dominating mobile, local and mobile are intricately intertwined.

 While some have demonstrated concern over the 3-pack’s recent decrease in prevalence, the card-style newsreel does not seem to appear in mobile search results, and certainly do not appear in all search results.
 This indicates that that Google’s algorithm is methodically sifting through searches where related news content may or may not be relevant to the user’s query.
 Similarly, “near me” searches for food and branded searches seem to populate the local 3-pack as the first set of results.